KingIdee/to-do-android-app-part-2/README.md

 ### Running the app

-To run the app, clone the repository and open the project in Android Studio.
+Clone the repository and open the project in Android Studio.
+After that, run the app on an emulator.

 ### Setting up the backend